Eduardo Domínguez

-Eduardo Rodrigo Domínguez (born 1 September 1978 in Lanús) is an Argentine football manager and former player who mostly played for Huracán as a central defender.
-He is the manager of Estudiantes.
+Eduardo Rodrigo Domínguez (born 1 September 1978) is an Argentine football manager and former player who is the head coach of Campeonato Brasileiro Série A club Atlético Mineiro.

+A former centre-back, Domínguez spent most of his career playing in his home nation, most remarkably for Vélez Sársfield and Huracán, winning the league with the former and the national cup and super cup with the latter.
+He also had stints in Colombia, with Independiente Medellín, and in the United States, with the LA Galaxy.

+Domínguez retired as a player at Huracán in 2015 and immediately took on the role of head coach for the team.
+He subsequently worked at Colón, Nacional de Montevideo, Independiente, Estudiantes de La Plata and Atlético Mineiro.
+He led Colón to the club's first major honour, the 2021 Copa de la Liga Profesional.
+In charge of Estudiantes, he won five trophies, including league and cup titles.

-Club career
+Playing career

 Domínguez began his career with Vélez Sársfield in 1996.
 He was a member of the Vélez side that captured the 1998 Clausura under Marcelo Bielsa.
 He remained at Vélez until 2002, when he was loaned out to Olimpo de Bahía Blanca.

 At Olimpo, Domínguez had a stellar season.
-He then joined Racing Club where he suffered a major injury.
-The following season, he joined Independiente de Avellaneda and quickly recovered his form.
+He was then loaned to Racing Club, where he suffered a major injury in 2003, after just 10 games played for La Academia.
+Back in Vélez, he did not attend a single match for the first team in the whole 2004-05 season.
+After two years of recovering, he was lonaed to Racing rivals of Independiente, and quickly recovered his form.

-In 2006, he joined Colombian power Independiente Medellín and was one of the club's most important players.
+In 2006, Domínguez joined Colombian side Independiente Medellín and was one of the club's most important players.
 After two seasons in Colombia, Domínguez returned to Argentina to play for Huracán during the 2008 Clausura where he established himself as an important first team player.

-On July 8, 2008, the Los Angeles Galaxy (Major League Soccer) announced that Eduardo Domínguez had joined the team.
-Dominguez was not expected to play for the Galaxy until July 19, 2008, when the Galaxy face the New York Red Bulls.
-This was due to his pending work visa and for the transfer window to open up on July 15, 2008.
+On 8 July 2008, Major League Soccer side Los Angeles Galaxy announced that Domínguez had joined the team.
+He was not expected to play for the Galaxy until 19 July, when the Galaxy face the New York Red Bulls, due to his pending work visa and for the transfer window to open up on 15 July.

-In January, 2009 it was announced that the Los Angeles Galaxy defender Eduardo Dominguez had returned to his previous team, Club Atlético Huracán, signing a one-and-a-half-year deal with 'El Globo' according to multiple media reports out of South America in the past week.
-On the Argentine club's website, they herald his return, calling Dominguez the first big reinforcement of the current transfer window.
+In January, 2009 it was announced that Domínguez had returned to his previous team Huracán, signing a one-and-a-half-year contract.
+In 2010, he moved to All Boys, where he established himself as a key player.

-After a few weeks in charge of Nacional, in the Uruguayan Primera División, he was dismissed.
+In July 2012, Domínguez returned to Huracán for a third spell, with the club now in Primera B Nacional.
+The following February, he was loaned to Atlético de Rafaela in the top tier, before returning to his parent club in July.

+Domínguez helped Huracán to win the 2013–14 Copa Argentina and the 2014 Supercopa Argentina, being team captain in both accolades.
+He retired in August 2015, aged 36.